pranigopu/pranigopu.github.io/docs/effectiveness/extreme-ownership.md

 _Take ownership of your goals within the broader context._

 ## Check the ego
-_Effectiveness is valuable, self-gratification is not._
+_Effectiveness is fundamental, self-gratification is not._

 ---

 Seeking to gratify one's self-image means to try to make an impression of one's qualities, either for one's own sake or for the approval of others.
 Now, an impression of good qualities means nothing without their actual practice, i.e. without achieving actual effectiveness through these qualities.

 An impression of strength does not carry a boulder, only actual strength does.
 An impression of wisdom does not lead to good decisions, only actual wisdom does.
-This is not to say that impressions mean nothing, only that impressions mean nothing if they are not grounded in effectiveness.
-In short, never prioritise self-gratification and making impressions over the effectiveness.
+This is not to say that impressions mean nothing; even a bluff can have value in some contexts.
+However, impressions mean nothing if they are not grounded in effectiveness.
+In short, never prioritise self-gratification and making impressions over effectiveness.

 _Effectiveness comes first; impressions are secondary._